Introduction

 CSC #4: Secure Configuration of Enterprise Assets and Software

-Only a minimum number of network protocols and services are enabled by default in Axis devices.
-In the table below you can see which these are.
+Only a minimal number of network protocols and services are enabled by default in Axis devices.
+In this table you can see which these are.

 Protocol | Port | Transport | Comments |